MicrosoftDocs/azure-docs/articles/event-grid/concepts.md

 Custom topics are also topics that are used with your applications.
 They were the first kind of topic designed to build event-driven integrations for custom applications.
 As a self-standing resource, they expose their own endpoint to which events are published.

 Custom topics support [push delivery](push-delivery-overview.md).
 Consult [when to use pull or push delivery](pull-delivery-overview.md#when-to-use-push-delivery-vs-pull-delivery) to help you decide if push delivery is the right approach given your requirements.
-You may also want to refer to article [Custom topics](custom-topics.md).
+You might also want to refer to article [Custom topics](custom-topics.md).

 ## System topics